Dororo (film)

 Dororo is a 2007 Japanese dark fantasy action film based on the 1960s manga series by Osamu Tezuka.
-It was filmed in New Zealand.
-Universal Pictures picked up the US rights, while MVM Films have the UK rights.
-Better Luck Tomorrow producer Ernesto Foronda is allegedly working on a Hollywood version of Dororo.

-The film's storyline has some major differences from that of the manga, one of which is that Hyakkimaru and Dororo are significantly older than their manga incarnations.
+Shot in New Zealand, the film's storyline has some major differences from that of the manga, one of which is that Hyakkimaru and Dororo are significantly older than their manga incarnations.

 Plot

 Dororo is a young woman assuming the identity of a man despite others seeing through her brash and often violent exterior.
 When her father was killed by Daigo when he attempted to call the warlord out, the girl and her mother escaped into the wilderness.
 At her mother's dying request, in order to carry on her father's insurmountable vendetta against Daigo, the child takes on a man's identity and grows up without a permanent home or any friends.
 As a result, She becomes a thief to make a living.
 Throughout her life, she's denied any name, citing that the best thieves never revealed their names as doing so meant they could be hunted and arrested.
 Only after travelling with Hyakkimaru does she decide to take on the name "Dororo", as that name had been one of many that Hyakkimaru had acquired during his previous travels.
 Although Hyakkimaru explained it as meaning "Little Monster," Dororo felt that it suited her better while Hyakkimaru kept his previous name.

 Abandoned at birth, Hyakkimaru's body was sold to demons by his birth father, resulting in his lacking 48 body parts.
 He only survives because he is discovered by a master spellcaster, who takes pity on him and replaces his missing body parts with those of deceased children.
 From a young age, Hyakkimaru attracts a disproportionate amount of attention from supernatural beings, especially malignant ones.
 This supernatural magnetism results in the death of his adopted father.
 Hyakkimaru is emotionally destroyed but begins questing to destroy the demons and regain the body stolen from him at birth.